Yokozuna (wrestler): Teaming with Owen Hart; departure (1995–1998)

-Independent circuit (1998–2000)
+Later Career (1998–2000)

-After his WWF career ended, he performed for various independent promotions.
-In 1998, he wrestled for Maryland Championship Wrestling.
-The last major appearance for Yokozuna was at October 1999's Heroes of Wrestling pay-per-view.
-At an estimated 760 lb (345 kg), he had not only gained the weight that he had lost, but admitted he was intentionally getting bigger, with a goal weight between 850 (386 kg) and 900 lb (408 kg), so that he would set a new record for the heaviest professional wrestler ever.
-At the pay-per-view event, Yokozuna was scheduled to take on King Kong Bundy in one of the event's two featured matches.
+After his WWF career ended in 1998, he performed sporadically for various independent promotions, including Maryland Championship Wrestling.
+At the Heroes of Wrestling pay-per-view event on October 10, 1999, Yokozuna was scheduled to take on King Kong Bundy in one of the event's two featured matches.
 However, Jake Roberts, who was scheduled to face Jim Neidhart in the other main event match, came to the ring for his match intoxicated and in no condition to wrestle.
-The promoters made a last-minute change and ordered Yokozuna to team with Roberts against Bundy and Neidhart, and Yokozuna's team lost.
+The promoters made a last-minute change and Yokozuna teamed with Roberts against Bundy and Neidhart, and Yokozuna's team lost.
+He wrestled his final match on October 17, 2000 (six days prior to his death) for All Star Wrestling, teaming with Greg Valentine to defeat Spinner McKenzie and Drew McDonald in London in the United Kingdom.

+Filmography

 Personal life

-Anoaʻi was a member of the Anoaʻi wrestling family: Roman Reigns, Rikishi, Samu, Rosey, Manu, Umaga, and The Rock were among his cousins, The Usos were his first cousins once-removed and Afa and Sika were his uncles.
+Anoaʻi was a member of the Anoaʻi wrestling family, with Roman Reigns, Rikishi, Samu, Rosey, Manu, Umaga, and The Rock among his cousins.
+The Usos and Solo Sikoa were his nephews and Afa and Sika were his uncles.
 He had two children, Justin and Keilani.
+He also suffered from arachnophobia, and claimed to devour 240 eggs, 12 pieces of chicken and a bucket-sized portion of Japanese rice every day.